Rod Campbell-Taylor welcomes you and answers some questions about the firm’s approach

 Where are you located?

-Our main office is in the very vibrant Gillett Square in Dalston; I have been here for nearly 20 years, it’s a great place, quite unique, in the summer I can sit at my desk and hear this incredible mix of sound, skateboarders, the guys playing dominos, live jazz and all the other “blab from the pave” to coin a phrase of Walt Whitman's.
+Our office is in the very vibrant Gillett Square in Dalston; I have been here for nearly 20 years, it’s a great place, quite unique, in the summer I can sit at my desk and hear this incredible mix of sound, skateboarders, the guys playing dominos, live jazz and all the other “blab from the pave” to coin a phrase of Walt Whitman's.

 How do I get in touch?